You are invited to participate in a survey regarding your experience using the AHCCCS

 us ensure that you have a high quality experience.

-begin paying the all-inclusive per visit PPS rate on a per claim basis, replacing the current
+began paying the all-inclusive per visit PPS rate on a per claim basis, replacing the previous

 method of reimbursing claims by the capped fee-for-service fee schedule and annually reconciling to

 the PPS rate.
-The method for calculating the all-inclusive per visit PPS rates will not change.
+The method for calculating the all-inclusive per visit PPS rates did not change.

 AHCCCS will continue to perform annual reimbursement reconciliations.
 Additionally, AHCCCS